talmeym/regurgitator-core/README.md

 it can work with http to mock/stub http services, or be embedded within any other request / response mechanism.

-it is separated out into modular components, so you only have to include the parts you need into your project, then configure it to do what you want, deploy it and go.
+it is separated out into modules, so you only have to include the parts you need into your project, then configure it to do what you want, deploy it and go.

-#components
+#constructs

+steps

+core steps included in this module are:
+- sequence
+- decision

+#modules

 regurgitator-core - the core set of steps and contructs that allow regurgitator to accept a request, process it and product a response (or many).